Read About Various Important Topic On The Sandakphu and Phalut Trek Below:

 Accommodation and Toilet In Our Sandakphu And Phalut Trek:

-2 Nights will be in camps.
-These are Sandakphu and Phalut.
+2 Nights of accommodation in Sandakphu and Phalut may be either in camps or homestays.
+This will depend upon wind speed in these camps and availability of the homestays.
 All camping gears will be provided by us which are Tent, Sleeping bag, mattress and sleeping bag inners.
 It will be 2 people in one spacious tent.
 Food will be served from nearby homestays.
 Toilet will be a wet toilet.
 However, dry toilet in Sandakphu camp is better than a wet one due to extreme scarcity of water, especially in winter months.
 It has to be noted that in order to avoid the touristic crowd and get you proper Himalayan ambience and solitude, we pass by Sandakphu and camp in an open meadow called Alley.

 Can Beginners Do The Sandakphu and Phalut Trek?